-- 7. In order to ensure uniform conditions of application of paragraph 1, ESMA shall develop draft implementing technical standards specifying the format of: - the application for registration referred to in paragraph 4;
+- 8. In order to ensure uniform conditions of application of paragraphs 1 and 2, ESMA shall develop draft implementing technical standards specifying the format of both of the following: - (a) the application for registration referred to in point (a) of paragraph 5; - (b) the application for an extension of registration referred to in point (b) of paragraph 5.